 Tips for Making Roll Cakes

-- Don’t skimp on the parchment paper.
+- Don’t skimp on the parchment paper (not wax paper.)
 You really do need it.
 Buy the precut sizes or measure well and cut well.
 Cake batter can leak under the parchment and that is no good.

 - Don’t over bake the pumpkin roll cake.
-It needs to lightly spring back when touched and be a little spongy.
+Bake until the top of cake springs back when touched and be a little spongy.

 - Loosen the edges.
 Use a butter knife to loosen the edges around the baking sheet before inverting it.